 11am, but flexible, subject to availability.
 Earliest check-in, 3pm.
 Luggage storage is available for early arrivals and later departures.

-If you fancy indulging in an in-room spa treatment, ask for details before arrival.
+If you fancy indulging in an off-site spa treatment, ask the hotel for details on arrival.

 At the hotel

 Free WiFi throughout, free on-site parking.
-In rooms: Apple TV, Bose iPod dock, WiFi, Nespresso coffee machine and Bramley bath products.
+In rooms: WiFi, Nespresso coffee machine and Bramley bath products.

 Our favourite rooms